dibyendumajumdar/paxos/basic/Basic-Paxos.md

 ## Terms

-* `Process` - a Paxos participant (priest in PTP paper)
+* `Process` - a Paxos participant (priest in PTP paper).
 * `Ballot` - a referendum on a single decree.
 Each Ballot is identified by a unique ballot number, and Ballots are ordered by the ballot number.
 * `Decree` - represents the value being agreed upon, i.e. the value being voted on.
 * `Ballot Number` - a unique number made up of a pair - proposal number, and process id.
 Ballot Numbers are sorted by proposal number, followed by process id.
 * `Process id` - a unique id given to each process.
-* `Proposal number` - a monotonically increasing sequence number maintained by each process, -1 indicates none, valid values are >= 0.
+* `Proposal number` - a monotonically increasing sequence number maintained by each process, `-1` indicates none, valid values are `>= 0`.
-* `Vote v` - a vote cast by a process, is a tuple containing the process id of the voter, the ballot number of the ballot, and the decree being voted.
+* `Vote v` - a vote cast by a process, is a tuple containing the process id of the voter, the ballot number, and the decree being voted.
 Votes are ordered by ballot numbers.
 * `Ledger` - each process must maintain some data in persistent storage - the ledger represents the storage data structure.
-* `quorumSize` - `(Number of Participants + 1) / 2`, where Number of participants is an odd number
+* `quorumSize` - `(Number of Participants + 1) / 2`, where Number of participants is an odd number.

 ## Functions

 * `MaxVote(votes)` - function that returns the max vote cast, where `max()` is based on the ordering of votes by ballot number.
-* `owner(b)` - returns the process id that initiated the ballot number `b`
+* `owner(b)` - returns the process id that initiated the ballot number `b`.

 ## Data Maintained in the Ledger

-* `outcome` - this is value of the `decree` in the ledger, or NULL if thee is nothing written yet
+* `outcome` - this is value of the `decree` in the ledger, or NULL if there is nothing written yet.
 * `lastTried` - The ballot number that the process `p` last tried to initiate, or `(-1,p.id)` if none.
 * `maxBal` - The maximum ballot number that process `p` ever agreed to participate in, or `(-1,p.id)` if `p` has never agreed to participate in a ballot.
 * `maxVBal` - The ballot number in which `p` last voted or `(-1,p.id)` if `p` never voted.